techdivision/import-product-media/README.md

 This module provides the functionality to import the product media files.
 Actually only images are supported.

-Please visit the M2IF [website](https://m2if.com) for documentation and additional information
+Please visit the Pacemaker [website](https://pacemaker.techdivision.com) or our [documentation](https://docs.met.tdintern.de/pacemaker/1.3/) for additional information